-The "Compatibility/Legacy Mode" column provides information on the opcode sequence in either the compatibility mode or other legacy IA-32 modes.
+The "Compatibility/Legacy Mode" column provides information on the opcode sequence in either the compatibility mode or other IA-32 modes.
 The column uses the following notation:

 - Valid Supported.

 - Invalid Not supported.

 - N.E.
-Indicates an instruction syntax that is not encodable; the opcode sequence is not applicable as an individual instruction in compatibility mode or legacy IA-32 mode.
-It may represent a valid sequence of legacy IA-32 instructions.
+Indicates an Intel 64 instruction mnemonics/syntax that is not encodable; the opcode sequence is not applicable as an individual instruction in compatibility mode or IA-32 mode.
+The opcode may represent a valid sequence of legacy IA-32 instructions.